Tacna Province (Chile): History

+Controversy over Tarata

 In 1885 Chile integrated Tarata into the province, becoming in 1911 the Tarata Department, under the pretext that the town was to the east of the Sama river.
 Peru, however, did not recognize this annexation on the grounds that the territory was completely unaffected by the Treaty of Ancón.
 Around this time, raids by Peruvian smugglers as well as soldiers took place in the region, and there were also rumours of war, including unfounded claims of Peru mobilizing troops against the Chilean border, which were denied on more than one occasion.
 In 1921, however, Chile abolished the department, and in 1925, amid plebiscite-related protests, gave the city back to Peru under the mediation of U.S. President Calvin Coolidge, who enforced the limits agreed upon on the north, which did not include the city.
 Coolidge showed himself to be in favor of the Peruvian claims on several occasions during the duration of the dispute, more so than other heads of state.
 Around the same time, a commission, headed by U.S. General John J. Pershing arrived to assist with the planned Tacna-Arica plebiscite, which eventually would never take place.
 Francisco Tudela y Varela became involved in the issue during his time serving as foreign minister from 1917 to 1918.

 On 23 April 1921, measles in epidemic form was reported in the province, as well as neighboring Antofagasta, occurring among troops.
 At the same time, smallpox was reported present.